HITECHCRIME/HC_SG31_No_Help/README.md

 dash then assign the blame to my helping hand

 covered in blood marks saying
-fuck you works (again) like a charm, forgot your name repelled the blades
+fuck you works (again) like a charm aye forgot your name repelled the blades

 scags of unknown origin
 they come from attention hoes